lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

 .. note:: FPGA-SPICE can auto-generate the SPICE model for wires while also allows users to provide their customized SPICE netlists.

-  The information of input and output buffer should be clearly specified according to the customized SPICE netlist!
+  The information of input and output buffer should be clearly specified according to the customized netlist!
 The existence of input/output buffers will influence the decision in creating testbenches, which may leads to larger errors in power analysis.

 Instructions of defining design parameters:

-* type: can be [wire|chan_wire].
+* **type:** can be [wire|chan_wire].
 The SPICE model wire targets the local wire inside the logic block while the chan_wire targets the channel wires in global routing.

-* port: two types of ports (input and output) should be defined.
+* **port:** two types of ports (input and output) should be defined.
 If the user provides an customized SPICE netlist, the bandwidth of ports should be defined to the same as the SPICE netlist.

-* wire_param:
+* **wire_param:**

-	* model_type: can be [pie|T], corresponding to the π-type and T-type RC wire models.
+	* **model_type:** can be [pi|T], corresponding to the π-type and T-type RC wire models.
-	* res_val: specify the total resistance of the wire
+	* **res_val:** specify the total resistance of the wire
-	* cap_val: specify the total capacitance of the wire.
+	* **cap_val:** specify the total capacitance of the wire.
-	* level: specify the number of levels of the RC wire model.
+	* **level:** specify the number of levels of the RC wire model.

+**Chan-Wire example**

 :numref:`fig_wire` depicts the modeling for a length-2 channel wire.